 Jesse presented to the prophet his sons he thought would make a good king.
 But when Samuel turned his horn over their heads, the oil of God did not fall on any of them.

 When Samuel saw one particular son, Eliab, he was convinced he had found his man.
 Eliab was straight out of central casting.
 He walked and talked and looked like a king.
 “Surely, this must be the Lord’s anointed one!”
 Samuel confidently declared.

 Samuel was wrong.

-Same was instructed to anoint one of Jesse’s sons.
+Samuel was instructed to anoint one of Jesse’s sons.
 However, the oil did not fall on any of Jesse’s sons.
-But Same did not let this seeming contradiction cause him to doubt the word of the Lord.
-Rather, he wisely concluded that must not have met all of Jesse’s boys.
+But Samuel did not let this seeming contradiction cause him to doubt the word of the Lord.
+Rather, he wisely concluded that he must not have met all of Jesse’s boys.

 “Oh, year!
 You’re right!”
 Jesus said.
 “I have another son.
 He’s the runt of the litter.
 His name is David.
-But you couldn’t want him.
+But you wouldn’t want him.
 He’s not king material.
 He’s only a shepherd-boy.”

 “We are not going anywhere until he arrives,” Samuel commanded.
 “Go get him.”

 They fetched David from his field duties and brought him to Samuel.
 Before the young man could fully understand what was going on, oil flowed from his head down to his feet.

 David, the young shepherd boy, was the Lord’s newly anointed King of Israel.
 There was no question about it.
 The Lord was emphatic, rejecting David’s brothers before the community, and selecting the son Jesse almost forgot he had.